xlfishbone/Nancy-Marionette-Seed/README.md

 # Nancy-Marionette-Seed

+##Under Construction

-A opinionated seed project with a NancyFx backbend and backbone.marionette
+A opinionated seed project with a NancyFx and backbone.marionette

+Current setup uses Owin set up to be hosted in IIS with MSOwin cookie authentication